 “A Ukrainian Murakami” Guardian

-A hugely entertaining romp through the beautiful city of Lviv, by the author of Death and the Penguin and Grey Bees, now reporting widely on the Russian invasion of Ukraine, his home country.
+A love letter to the beautiful city of Lviv, by the author of Death and the Penguin and Grey Bees.

 Strange things are afoot in the cosmopolitan city of Lviv, western Ukraine.
 Seagulls are circling and the air smells salty, though Lviv is a long way from the sea . . .